“Love is in the air …”

 Why not end your holiday with a blissful and relaxing trip aboard the Disney Cruise Line?
 It doesn’t even matter which route you take, there is enough to do on-board to not leave the vessel.
 Fine dining, amazing entertainment and luxury spa treatments all under one roof – you may never want to leave!

 If the Disney Cruise Line is a little out of budget, why not treat yourselves to a speciality mini-cruise around the parks?
-There’s a choice of different cruises available, such as watching the nightly firework shows Wishes (from the Magic Kingdom) or Illuminations (from EPCOT) from the water.
+There’s a choice of different cruises available, such as watching the nightly firework shows Happily Ever After (from the Magic Kingdom) or Illuminations (from EPCOT) from the water.
 Truly Magical!

 9. The BIG question!